joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

   `1 - 1 = 0` at the correct position and `0` everywhere else.
 The entire row is zeros.
 No
   force, nothing to fix.

-So the amount by which you mispredict is exactly the strength of the correction.
-Karpathy's image for this is a pulley system: you are up at the logits pulling on the correct answer and pushing down the wrong ones, and that tension translates back through the network until it finally tugs on the weights and biases.
+The amount by which you mispredict is the strength of the correction.
+Karpathy's image for this is a pulley system: you are up at the logits pulling on the correct answer and pushing down the wrong ones, and that tension translates back through the network until it reaches the weights and biases.
 Each update, the parameters give in to the tug a little.
-That is training.

 ## Verifying it

-Never trust a hand-derived gradient you have not checked:
+Checking the result against autograd:

 ```python
 loss_fast = F.cross_entropy(logits, Yb)